 - The A16 SoC is an absolute powerhouse: You can't get more performance in a smartphone.

 What I disliked:

 The heart of the iPhone 14 Pro is Apple's own system-on-a-chip (SoC) A16 Bionic.
 It is based on a 4nm manufacturing process, has a 6-core CPU, a 5-core GPU, and provides 16 cores to the Neural Engine.
-Compared to the A15, the A16 not only has 50% more memory, but it also consumes 20% less energy.
+Compared to the A15, the A16 not only has 50% more memory, but also consumes 20% less energy.

 Honestly, I was blown away by the performance of the iPhone 14 Pro.
-Every game, every video, and even 4K video editing ran smooth as butter even when left in the car at searing temperatures of 40 degrees outside.
+Every game, every video, and even 4K video editing ran smoothly as butter even when left in the car at searing temperatures of 40 degrees outside.
 I know this so well because it happened to me this summer.
 But that's another story for a different day.

 To be honest, I have to say that most people will never have to call upon the full power of the A16.
 But it does feel somehow reassuring to be able to do everything, should you want to at some point.

 A 12 MP resolution for the main camera has been around since the iPhone 6s.
 Now, eight years later, the iPhone 14 Pro finally makes the jump to 48 MP, promising better image quality and a more flexible camera system overall.
 Spoiler alert: The latter in particular works really well.